morrownr/88x2bu/README.md

 ```

-### Testing Packet Injection: (note: you must be in Monitor Mode to test Packet Injection, see above)
+### Testing Packet Injection:

+Note: you must be in Monitor Mode to test Packet Injection.

 Install the `aircrack-ng` package:
 ```
 $ sudo apt-get install aircrack-ng
 ```
 Determine the interface name:
 ```
 $ sudo iw dev
 ```